filippob/mycobiota/README.md

 - activate the conda env: `conda activate mycobiota`
 - fastqc --> multiqc (`1.fastqc.sh`)
-- rename and count reads (**2.rename_and_count.sh**)
+- rename and count reads (`2.rename_and_count.sh`)
 - cutadapt (WARNING: The script cutadapt is installed in '/home/biscarinif/.local/bin' which is not on PATH.
-Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.)
-(3.remove_adapters.sh)
+Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.) (`3.remove_adapters.sh`)
+- trim reads (`4.trimming.sh`)
+- joining